JaivinSavaliya/React-Mini-Projects/react-gps-location/README.md

 # React + Vite

+UI is not included, you can customize it by yourself.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: